Swatch publishes annual report in Swiss-German dialect

 The move highlights an increased awareness among Swiss companies of the cachet attached to Swiss-made products, while also being intended by the company to cement its reputation as a corporate “enfant terrible” in Switzerland, where a sober or staid tone dominates most parts of business and finance.

-CEO Hayek used Swatch’s annual press conference to chide financial journalists for focusing on stock market prices, and doled out criticism of short-sellers and financial instruments such as collateralised debt obligations.
+CEO Hayek used Swatch’s annual press conference to chide financial journalists for focusing on stock market prices, and doled out criticism of short-sellers and financial instruments such as collateralized debt obligations.

-Eschewing typical CEO behaviour, Hayek, a former helicopter pilot, lit up a cigar during the media conference while he passed on a question about a Swiss anti-trust probe to Swatch’s chief lawyer.
+Eschewing typical CEO behavior, Hayek, a former helicopter pilot, lit up a cigar during the media conference while he passed on a question about a Swiss anti-trust probe to Swatch’s chief lawyer.

 Hayek said Swatch, which beat expectations with a 14 percent rise in sales to 8.14 billion Swiss francs ($8.8 billion) last year, is eyeing 9 billion this year but stopped short of defining that number as a target.